DrakirL/DrakirL.github.io/p10/rules/combat.md

 There are a few specific types of equipment or spells that can grant a creature a sense, but usually it will be derived from biology. <br>
 *NOTE: The functions listed below are all VERY MUCH NOT set in stone.* <br>

-+ Perception: Awareness Bonus(2), Intelligence Limit(8).*Your sight, hearing, and/or smell is impeccible.
-You can discern accurate details of very minor hints.
-Doubles as Training.*.
-+ Darkvision: Awareness Bonus(4), Intelligence Limit(6).*You can see through Partial Obscurement as if it were normal and Full Obscurement as if it were partial*.
++ Darkvision?
+Nightsight?: +3 Perception, Intelligence Limit(7).
+You can see in complete darkness as if it were only dim light, and in dim light as if it were fully lit. *NOTE: This mitigates light-based obscurement*
-+ Blindsight: Awareness Bonus(6), Intelligence Limit(4). *You can tell where everything around you without needing to see at all*.
++ Blindsight? "vibes"?: +5 Perception, Intelligence Limit(5).
+You can tell what is going on at all times without needing to use your senses normally? *NOTE: This negates light-based obscurement entirely*
-+ Truesight: Awareness Bonus(8), Intelligence Limit(2). *You can tell the exact nature of everything around you, through disguises, illusions, and transformations*.
++ Truesight?: +7 Perception, Intelligence Limit(3).
+You can tell the exact nature of all things at a glance?
+(PHRASING?) *NOTE: This counters illusions and transformations*
 #### <br>